 There are three wooden crosses on the right side of the highway

 Why there’s not four of them, Heaven only knows

 I guess it’s not what you take when you leave this world behind you

 It’s what you leave behind you when you go

-The Booth Brothers comprise of Ronnie, Michael, and Paul who are well loved Southern Gospel Singers, according to their website, and by singing they believe they are ministering to audiences and are fulfilling God’s call in their lives.
+The Booth Brothers comprise Ronnie, Michael, and Paul who are well-loved Southern Gospel Singers, according to their website, and by singing they believe they are ministering to audiences and are fulfilling God’s call in their lives.